-To the extent possible, the Secretary seeks members who have diverse professional and personal qualifications, including but not limited to prior military experience and military deployments, experience working with Veterans and in large and complex organizations, and subject matter expertise in the subject areas described above.
-We ask that nominations include information of this type so that VA can ensure a balanced Committee membership.
+To the extent possible, the Secretary seeks members who have diverse professional and personal qualifications, including but not limited to prior military experience and military deployments, experience working with Veterans, and experience in large and complex organizations, and subject matter expertise in the areas described above.
+We ask that nominations include information of this type so that VA can ensure diverse Committee membership.

 Individuals selected for appointment to the Committee shall be invited to serve a two-year term.
 Committee members will receive a stipend for attending Committee meetings, including per diem and reimbursement for travel expenses incurred.

 The Department makes every effort to ensure that the membership of VA federal advisory committees is diverse in terms of points of view represented and the committee's capabilities.
 Appointments to this Committee shall be made without discrimination because of a person's race, color, religion, sex, sexual orientation, gender identify, national origin, age, disability, or genetic information.
 Nominations must state that the nominee is willing to serve as a member of the Committee and appears to have no conflict of interest that would preclude membership.
 An ethics review is conducted for each selected nominee.